King-s-Knowledge-Graph-Lab/OntoChat/assets/user_study/Background_Information.md

 ## **7. Purpose of This Study**
 The objective of this study is to evaluate how effectively **OntoChat** supports users at different stages of ontology user story creation.
 Key areas of investigation include:
-- The usability and intuitiveness of OntoChat’s elicitation process.
+- The usability, utility, and effectiveness of OntoChat's elicitation process.
-- The accuracy and completeness of generated ontology user stories.
-- The potential for improving ontology alignment with real-world needs.